-Following the changes, a trustee will continue to be liable to pay tax in relation to shares of net income of non-resident companies and individual beneficiaries not being trustees.
-Both these amounts are now shown at s98(3) assessable amount J.
+Under Division 6, a trustee will be liable to pay tax in relation to:

-In addition, under the new law, certain trustees will also be liable to pay tax in relation to trust income where a beneficiary who is presently entitled to the income of the trust is itself a trustee and is a non-resident at the end of the income year.
-These amounts will now be shown at \$98(4) assessable amount K.
+- shares of net income of non-resident companies and individual beneficiaries not being trustees.
+Both these amounts are shown at s98(3) assessable amount J. - share of net income of a trust where a beneficiary who is presently entitled to the income of the trust is itself a trustee and is a non-resident at the end of the income year.
+These amounts are shown at s98(4) assessable amount K.